hashgraph/hedera-improvement-proposal/HIP/hip-0000-expand-alias-crypto-create-transfer.md

 ## Open Issues

-- Should we expose the `lazy-create` flow via precompile also?
-This would allow `Ethereum-native wallet` (e.g. Metamask) users with balance to create new accounts from their wallet.
-How does this affect the relay cost?
 - For an account created via the `lazy-create` flow, should query calls to a network node result in the key extraction and mapping via a child `CryptoUpdate` transaction?

 ## References